Graylog2/documentation/pages/getting_started/configure.rst

 * ``network.host: 172.30.4.105``
 	* By default, Elasticsearch binds to loopback addresses only (e.g. 127.0.0.1).
 This is sufficient to run a single development node on a server.
-	* In order to communicate and to form a cluster with nodes on other servers, your node will need to bind to a non-loopback address.
+	* To communicate and to form a cluster with nodes on other servers, your node will need to bind to a non-loopback address.

 * ``http.port: 9200``
 	* Port Elasticsearch will listen on.
 We recommend using the default value.